 The Journal for Literary and Intermedial Crossings can be searched by:

-keyword(s): in the language of the article, i.e. English, French, German, Dutch
+keyword(s): in the language of the article, i.e. Dutch, English, French, German, Italian, Spanish

 author’s name(s): name, first name

-Basically the platforms performs logical AND search.
+Basically, the platform performs logical AND search.
 That means all the words you put in the query will be used.
 Search is always case insensitive.

 Advanced search query syntaxes are described below.
 All of the syntaxes can be combined together.